projectara/greybus-spec/source/special.rst

 ..

+Before transmitting this request, the AP shall:

+- Send a :ref:`control-disconnecting` request on the the Control Connection to intf1_id, unless intf1_id is an AP Interface ID, and receive a successful response.

+- Send a :ref:`control-disconnecting` request on the the Control Connection to intf2_id, unless intf2_id is an AP Interface ID, and receive a successful response.

+- Ensure that a :ref:`greybus-protocol-ping-operation` is successfully exchanged on the connection.

+  If either intf1_id or intf2_id is an AP interface ID, the AP may ensure the Ping Operation is exchanged by sending the ping request from its end of the connection, and receiving the response.

+This sequence is depicted in :ref:`lifecycles_connection_management`.

+Upon receiving a Connection Quiescing request, the SVC shall check that the :ref:`Interface State <hardware-model-interface-states>` with ID intf_id has DETECT equal to DETECT_ACTIVE, and UNIPRO equal to UPRO_UP.

+If these conditions do not hold, the SVC cannot satisfy the request, and shall send a response signaling an error as described below.
+The SVC shall take no further action related to such an unsatisfiable request beyond sending the response.

+Otherwise, the SVC shall perform the *connection-quiesce sequence* by temporarily disconnecting both ends of the Connection, then reconfiguring them as follows before reconnecting them:

+- ensuring :ref:`E2EFC, CSD, and CSV <svc_connection_create_flags>`
+  are all disabled, and

+- clearing estimates of local and peer buffer space, as well as credits to send.

 Greybus SVC Connection Quiescing Response
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Greybus SVC Connection Quiescing response message contains no payload.

+The SVC shall return the following errors depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface ID given by intf_id in the request payload:

+- If DETECT is not DETECT_ACTIVE, the response shall have status GB_SVC_INTF_NOT_DETECTED.

+- If UNIPRO is not UPRO_UP, the response shall have status GB_SVC_INTF_NO_UPRO_LINK.

+If during the handling of the request, the SVC is unable to perform the connection quiesce sequence due to fatal errors exchanging
+|unipro| traffic with either end of the Connection, the response
+status shall be GB_OP_UNKNOWN_ERROR.
+When this occurs, the value of the UNIPRO sub-state for the Interface identified in the request is unpredictable.

 Greybus SVC Connection Destroy Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^